Skip to main content

 What are the benefits for landlords accepting Section 8?

 Landlords benefit from guaranteed rent payments, lower vacancy rates, and a larger pool of tenants when accepting Section 8.
-The program also reduces the risk of non-payment and provides long-term rental stability, as tenants must comply with HUD rules to keep assistance.
+The program lowers the chance of non-payment.
+It also offers long-term rental stability.
+Tenants must follow HUD rules to keep their assistance.

 Where can I find more Section 8 resources in Florida?

-Find Section 8 resources in Florida through the Florida Housing Finance Corporation (FHFC), local Public Housing Authorities (PHAs), and the HUD website.
+You can find Section 8 resources in Florida.
+Check the Florida Housing Finance Corporation (FHFC), local Public Housing Authorities (PHAs), and the HUD website.
 Visit HUD.gov or contact your county’s PHA for voucher programs, waiting lists, and rental assistance options.

 How do i get a section 8 voucher?